We are sorry, your browser version is not supported.

 The normative study period for full-time Ph.D. students is 3 years for M.Phil. degree holders, and 4 years otherwise.
 For details, please refer to the Graduate School website.

-Tuition Waiver and Scholarship for HKPFS Awardees
+Tuition Waiver, Guaranteed On-campus Accommodation, and Extra Awards for HKPFS Awardees at CUHK

-Our University would provide tuition waiver for all Hong Kong PhD Fellowship Scheme (HKPFS) awardees enrolled in this Ph.D. full-time programme.
-The waiver scheme will cover the tuition fees for the normative study period of this programme.
-The University would also provide an award of HK$40,000 for HKPFS awardees in the first year of study and HK$20,000 in the subsequent years with the normative study period (starting from the 2021-22 intake).
-For details, please refer to the Graduate School website.
+Our University would provide tuition waiver for all Hong Kong PhD Fellowship Scheme (HKPFS) awardees enrolled in this Ph.D. full-time programme during the normative study period.
+The University would also provide an award of HK$40,000 for HKPFS awardees in the first year of study and HK$20,000 in the subsequent years during the normative study period.

 Tuition Waiver for